microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Update the navigation property roleInfo in privilegedApproval

 ### [Update-MgPrivilegedApprovalRoleInfoSetting](Update-MgPrivilegedApprovalRoleInfoSetting.md)
-Update the role settings for the given role setting.
+Update the navigation property settings in privilegedApproval
-A privilegedRoleSettings object will be returned.

 ### [Update-MgPrivilegedApprovalRoleInfoSummary](Update-MgPrivilegedApprovalRoleInfoSummary.md)
 Update the navigation property summary in privilegedApproval